hourbank/timebank/README.md

   - CONFIRM: Once the SP indicates the service has been delivered, the SR has to confirm that this was done, and confirm that the number of hours is correct.
     - Ideally, the SR should get a text after SP states delivery has happened, so that SR knows to go back to the website to confirm -- or ideally reply to SMS text with text confirmation
     - Need process to deal with disagreements over Delivery and Confirmation (e.g., over exact number of hours, or if it happened yet)

+### Wishlist

+There are so many more things we would have loved to add with more time (and hopefully some that we can still get to)!
+Here are some of them.

+- Add portfolio picture option with Paperclip
+- Have an input form for "Please help me"--we got this started but couldn't quite finish
+- Allow for messaging between two users on an exchange page
+- User can search for and view profiles and requests by category of service and location
+- User ratings on services provided
+- Admin role
+- Allow for replying through text messages
+- Map user search results
+- Show recent activity on home page
+- Allow users to "reject" a proposal
+- Have a "hold hours" functionality to put a hold on hours while an exchange is between being accepted and finalized
+- Show total count of a user's exchanges on their profile page
+- Don't let user respond more than once to the same service request
+- Convert GET methods to POST or PUT for all exchange actions that write to database; use form-for instead link/button
+- Let users turn on/off their text alerts